GustavNP/OFIQ-Project-FGFP/README.md

+# Open Source Face Image Quality (OFIQ) with Fine-Grained Face Parsing (FGFP)

+The OFIQ project has been modified to compute Fine-Grained Face Parsing (FGFP) masks.
+It works by dividing the Face Skin region of the existing face parsing algorithm into more smaller sub-regions.

+The Fine-Grained Face Parsing algorithm is implemented in the file [OFIQLib/src/OFIQImpl.cpp](OFIQLib/src/OFIQImpl.cpp).

+README from original repository:

 # Open Source Face Image Quality (OFIQ)

 The __OFIQ__ (Open Source Face Image Quality) is a software library for computing quality